jenwin/Fraud-Risk-Analysis-Visualization/README.md

 **Time-Based (Hourly) Fraudulent Activity**
   - Fraud spikes tend to happen unpredictably, indicating coordinated activity rather than random occurrences.
   - Fraud is not evenly distributed over time.
 Certain hours have heavier fraud activity.

+**Fraud Detection System**
+  - The rule flags nearly `61.65%` of fraudulent transactions, demonstrating it can detect majority of fraud cases based on large transaction amounts.
+  - About `27.02%` of all transactions are flagged, but only a small fraction are actually fraudulent.
+High false alarm rates can overwhelm investigators and delay transactions, negatively affecting customer experience.
+  - Although the detection rate is high, `438` fraud cases go unnoticed, creating financial and reputational risks.
+  - The current method relies solely on a transaction amount threshold, which doesn’t effectively capture complex fraud patterns or smaller fraudulent transactions.

 ## Summary of Recommendations Based on Findings
 **Fraud Surveillance Across Transaction Types**